 “I believe it was the devil behind that incident.”

 “You’re up on that stuff.
 Good.
 Possession is real.
 Your church affirms it.”

 She gulps.
 Demonic possession is a settled fact.

 “Easy there, dumpling.
 Easy!
 I’m harmless, I swear.
-Look, you have your vile, vicious possession, a concept beloved of confused clerics everywhere, it answers many a question for them, and you have your playful intrusion, as practiced by unseen-world entities of gentler inclinations.
-One of them has enabled me to act independently, in special circumstances, this one of them.
+Look, you have your vile, vicious possession, a concept beloved of confused clerics everywhere, it answers many a question for them, and you have your playful intrusion, as practiced by unseen-world entities of gentler inclination.
+One of them has enabled me to act independently in special circumstances, this one of them.
 Why?
 My theory is, to give you the supervision he can’t.
 He has devotees all over, who require his time.”

 “I am, my dear, a common, everyday cat.

 “Except for – you do not imagine it – I talk.
 If I were to yell out John Dee is the biggest liar who ever lived, this carriage would erupt.
 Sounds conveying specific meaning, in other words, language, will have been apprehended by ears other than yours.
 You’d take the heat, I’m afraid, conventional wisdom being, cats do not speak.